apache/druid/docs/tutorials/tutorial-msq-extern.md

 See the following topics to learn more:

-* [MSQ task engine query syntax](./index.md#msq-task-engine-query-syntax) for information about the different query components.
+* [SQL-based ingestion overview](../multi-stage-query/index.md) to further explore SQL-based ingestion.
-* [Reference](./msq-reference.md) for reference on context parameters, functions, and error codes.
+* [SQL-based ingestion reference](../multi-stage-query/reference.md) for reference on context parameters, functions, and error codes.